-Students who are late to school must have a parent sign them in at the front office and get a pass before going to class.
+Students who are late for school must have a parent sign them in at the front office and get a pass before going to class.
 A student who does not have a parent to sign him/her in, signs a tardy sheet and states the reason for being late.
 The tardy is marked as unexcused.
 Students who fail to report to the office will be subject to disciplinary action.
-JICMS reserves the right to excuse or un-excuse a tardy.
+JICMS reserves the right to excuse or un-excuse tardy.
 Carline or snow will not ordinarily be accepted as an excuse for tardiness.
+For 2-hour delays, where there is extra time to get to school, students must be in class by 9:45 or will receive an unexcused tardy.

 6 UNEXCUSED TARDIES = Every time a student is late to school or class six (6) times, the student will be required to serve a detention on the assigned date.
-The first detention will be 90 minutes after school; all subsequent detentions will be a 180 minute (3 hours) Saturday School from 7:00 a.m. -10:00 a.m.
-(Skipping a detention will result in a Saturday School; skipping a Saturday School will result in two (2) days OSS, and the student will be rescheduled for original detention.)
+The first detention will be a lunch detention; all subsequent detentions will be a Saturday Detention from 7:00 a.m. - 10:00 AM.